LPDagallier/Phylogenomics_Workshop/README.md

 #### Gene trees approach

-The gene trees approach seeks to first infer a tree separately for each locus, and then summarize the gene trees in a species tree using a pseudo-coalescent model implemented in ASTRAL (or related programs/algorithms).
+In the gene trees approach we will first infer a tree for each locus separately, and then summarize the gene trees in a species tree using a pseudo-coalescent model implemented in ASTRAL (or related programs/algorithms).
 This approach accommodates incomplete lineage sorting (ILS).